Saudi Vision 2030 – the transformation of Saudi Arabia's economy and opportunities for its steel industry

 India's potential to become the new steel demand driver

-Investments into higher value-added steel production
+Investments into higher value-added steel production/increased local content

 The challenge of rising production costs and how to handle them